-When toilet water enters the bowl, gravity tales over, and the entire contents of the bowl siphon into the sewer pipe and through the sewer line away from your home.
+When toilet water enters the bowl, gravity tales over, and the entire contents of the bowl siphon into the sewer pipe and through the sewer line away from your home to the treatment plant.

-About 60 million Americans use a septic system containing a septic tank that helps filter water before it exits the main sewer line.
+Fun Fact: About 60 million Americans use a septic system containing a septic tank instead of being connected to the city’s main sewer line.

 Reasons You May Want To Drain A Toilet